|

 humanity to come together and collaborate on this global

-we will be left with only one option... adaptation.
+running out.
+If we don't act now, we will be left with only one option...

-Find pertinent links and resources at the bottom
+Pertinent links and resources can be found at the bottom

 of this page...